-All companies in the pool shall submit a 'pooled opinion' that includes a description of the pool, identification of the lead company, and a listing of all companies in the pool.
-The IRIS ratios, risk of material adverse deviation discussion, and other relevant comments shall relate to the pooled risks and to the surplus of the lead company.
+For each company in the pool, the actuary shall include a description of the pool, identification of the lead company and a listing of all companies in the pool, state of domicile and their respective pooling percentages.

 Exhibits A and B for each company in the pool should represent the company's share of the pool and should reconcile to the financial statement for each company.

-For non-lead companies, the responses in Exhibit B to question 5 should be \$0 and to question 6 should be "not applicable".
-Also for the non-lead companies, Exhibits A and B of the lead company should be attached as an addendum to the PDF file and/or hard copy being filed (but would not be reported by the non-lead company in their data capture).
+The following paragraph applies to companies that have a 0% share of the pool (no reported Schedule P data).
+The company shall submit an Opinion that reads similar to that provided for the lead company.
+For example, the IRIS ratio and risk of material adverse deviation discussions, and other Relevant Comments shall relate to the risks of the lead company in the pool.
+The response to question 5 should be \$0 and the response to question 6 should be "not applicable".
+Exhibits A and B of the lead company should be attached as an addendum to the PDF file and/or hard copy being filed (but would not be reported by the 0% companies in their data capture).